 A pre-listing procedure is a set of guidelines to follow when you plan to sell your home.
 Consider it a preparation session where you'll go through your objectives and do whatever you can to prepare your home for a fast sale.

-In the pre-listing process, a realtor can inspect some parts of your home and advise you on achieving your objectives and getting the best price.
+A realtor can inspect some parts of your home in the pre-listing process and advise you on achieving your objectives and getting the best price.
 Now let us take a look at some of the most critical aspects of the pre-listing process.

 Benefits of a Pre-Listing Process

 Like most people, you might also be thinking about using pre-listed properties to the seller?

 Advertising begins well before your home is publicly listed for sale – it starts when you plan to sell.
 Pre-listing helps you to be fully prepared and still one step ahead of the competition.
 Maintaining and adhering to a pre-listing procedure is advantageous because it: